MaJerle/lwesp/docs/user-manual/porting-guide.rst

 Implement low-level driver
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-To successfully implement all parts of *low-level* driver, application must take care of:
+To successfully prepare all parts of *low-level* driver, application must take care of:

 * Implementing :cpp:func:`esp_ll_init` and :cpp:func:`esp_ll_deinit` callback functions
-* Implement and assign *send data* and optional *hardware reset* functions callbacks
+* Implement and assign *send data* and optional *hardware reset* function callbacks
-* Assign memory for allocation manager when using default allocator
+* Assign memory for allocation manager when using default allocator or use custom allocator
-* Process received data from *ESP* device and send them to input module for further processing
+* Process received data from *ESP* device and send it to input module for further processing

 .. tip::
     Port examples are available for STM32 and WIN32 architectures.